Medication Search - Januvia

 Each beige, round, film-coated tablet, with "277" on one side, contains 100 mg sitagliptin.
 Nonmedicinal ingredients: microcrystalline cellulose, anhydrous dibasic calcium phosphate (calcium hydrogen phosphate, anhydrous), croscarmellose sodium, magnesium stearate, and sodium stearyl fumarate; film coating: polyvinyl alcohol, polyethylene glycol (macrogol), talc, titanium dioxide, red iron oxide, and yellow iron oxide.

-How should I use the Januvia medication?
+How should I use Januvia?

 The usual dose of this medication is 100 mg taken by mouth once daily with or without food.